missing-q/emblem20/README.md

 - Different healing and status staves
 - Different promotional items for each class
 - Light tomes deal little damage with a wide range, and dark tomes gain stacking bonuses when being used against another tome-user (not implemented yet).
-- Firearms don't use strength in their calculations, instead running off of pure Might.
-They also don't disappear when they run out of uses, but stay as (unusable) items.
-(Not implemented yet)
+- Firearms don't use strength in their calculations, instead running off of pure Might, and are counted as a separate damage type.
 - Weapon usabilty checking based on class and weapon rank.
 Not implemented yet for staves, but implemented for normal battle.
+- Broken weapons have "broken" appended to their names when they run out of uses, and their rank is set UU (unusable)!
+This allows for them to be repaired at the GM's discretion (or alternatively, deleted).

 ## To Do ##

-- Append "broken" to the weapon's name when it runs out of uses, and set its rank to UU (unusable).
-Exception: Firearms should have "empty" appended to them.
 - Implement a fully-fledged skills system that also allows for personal skills, and skill triggers implemented into the battle system.
 - Implement the different effects of different magic types
-- Implement different damage calculations for Firearms- perhaps a separate damage type?
 - Make an easy way to do terrain bonuses and other out-of-battle factors that influence hit/crit/avo.
 Maybe a macro?
 - Add different "FE Era packages"- one with pure Fates mechanics, pure Path of Radiance mechanics, etc.
 - Stat initialization *before* adding a character's class for the possibility of creating attackable obstacles (alternatively, add an "object" class with no stats?)
 - Change the way attacking without a weapon is handled-instead of checking to see if the unit can use the stones/other weapon type (which is the current system, to accomodate for the homebrew Fists weapon type), make a separate flag for if they can attack without a weapon (which should be set to false by default).
-- Not a priority right now, but eventually style the battle messages to make them more visually appealing
+- Not a priority right now, but eventually style the battle messages to make them more visually appealing.
+It's possible to implement this at the moment, but I'd like to get more work done on more important features first.

 ## How can I use this now? ##